 - and virtual/augmented reality.

 We host a wide array of public events and speakers.
 We teach workshops on tools and methods that enhance your courses and research.
-However, this year, all our events will be virtual.
 Visit our Events Page to see our complete calendar of virtual and in-person programming.

 One of our primary missions is supporting the work of emerging scholars and practitioners—particularly UVa graduate students and folks interested in digital humanities and spatial technologies.